Nomenclature

 Hybridization

 Intergradation is common where the distributions of Dieteria species and infrataxa meet or overlap.
 Variety canescens is the most widespread of the varieties and therefore has the greatest potential for forming hybrids.
-It intergrades with: D. bigelovii in Colorado, Utah, and Wyoming; variety ambigua in Utah; aristata in Utah and Colorado; glabra in Colorado; incana in Idaho and Washington; leucanthemifolia in Utah and California; nebraskana in Nebraska and South Dakota; sessiliflora in Idaho; shastensis in California, Nevada, and Oregon; and ziegleri in California (Morgan 2006).
+It intergrades with: D. bigelovii in Colorado, Utah, and Wyoming; variety ambigua in Utah; variety aristata in Utah and Colorado; variety glabra in Colorado; variety incana in Idaho and Washington; variety leucanthemifolia in Utah and California; variety nebraskana in Nebraska and South Dakota; variety sessiliflora in Idaho; variety shastensis in California, Nevada, and Oregon; and variety ziegleri in California (Morgan 2006; Hitchcock and Cronquist 2018).

 Distribution

-The species is common and broadly distributed throughout western North America, ranging from southern British Columbia south to Baja California and east to western North Dakota, western Texas, and Chihuahua, Mexico (Cronquist et al. 1994; Morgan 2006).
+The species is common and broadly distributed throughout western North America, ranging from southern British Columbia south to Baja California and east to western North Dakota, western Texas, and Chihuahua, Mexico (Morgan 2006; Hitchcock and Cronquist 2018).
 Variety canescens is the most widespread of the varieties, most of which have much more limited distributions (Table 1; Morgan 2006).

 Habitat And Plant Associations

-Hoary tansyaster grows in a wide variety of community types throughout the western US where annual precipitation ranges from 8 to 60 in (200–1,520 mm) (Tilley et al. 2014).
-It is most common in open, dry, low-elevation habitats (Cronquist et al. 1994).
+Hoary tansyaster grows in a wide variety of community types throughout the western US where annual precipitation ranges from 8 to 60 in (200-1,520 mm) (Tilley et al. 2014), but it is most common in open, dry, low-elevation habitats (Hitchcock and Cronquist 2018).

+In south-central Nevada’s Nye County where the Great Basin desert transitions into the Mojave desert, hoary tansyaster occurred in shadscale saltbush communities (Beatley 1976).
+In the Wasatch Mountains of central Utah, it was a prominent understory species of Gambel oak and Utah serviceberry (Amelanchier utahensis) woodlands (Yake and Brotherson 1979).
 On the North Rim of Grand Canyon National Park, Arizona, hoary tansyaster was common in ponderosa pine and ponderosa pine-Gambel oak (Q. gambelii) forests.
 It was considered a montane zone indicator when montane and subalpine communities were compared (Laughlin et al. 2005).
-In the Wasatch Mountains of central Utah, it was a prominent understory species of Gambel oak and Utah serviceberry (Amelanchier utahensis) woodlands (Yake and Brotherson 1979).

 Elevation